Imergent-Technology/Protogen/docs/active-development/README.md

 - `snapshot-system.md` - Snapshot system documentation
 - `PERMISSIONS_ARCHITECTURE.md` - Permissions and standing system
 - `implementation-roadmap.md` - Overall project roadmap

+## 📦 **Archive**

+The `archive/` folder contains historical development documents that have been consolidated into the main documentation files.
+These files are preserved for reference but are no longer actively maintained:

+- Portal Foundation documents (consolidated into `PORTAL_FOUNDATION.md`)
+- Unified Portal documents (consolidated into `UNIFIED_PORTAL_DESIGN.md`)
+- Navigator System documents (consolidated into `NAVIGATOR_SYSTEMS_ARCHITECTURE.md`)
+- Development planning documents (consolidated into `DEVELOPMENT_ROADMAP.md`)

 ## 🔧 **Maintenance**